Do I have to be an aromatherapist to join AIA?

 What is the annual meeting?

-The annual meeting is the membership meeting that takes place each year at the conference or via teleconference for years in which a conference is not held.
-The meeting is an update to the members about what is happening in AIA, membership, education, and finances and for the purpose of electing directors and officers.
+The annual meeting is the membership meeting that takes place each year at either the biannual conference or via teleconference.
+The meeting is an update for all members about news within in the AIA, including membership, education, and finances as well as the election of directors and officers.

 How can I exhibit at the conference?